Koala166/The-TLDR-Guide-of-Fixing-Shutdown-Restart/README.md

 Then you are ready to move the newly edited .aml file into your **ACPI folder**.
 I'm going to assume you [know where that folder is located](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.html#adding-to-opencore).

+Afterwards, you'll need to add to the FixShutdown-USB-SSDT.aml entry into the ACPI -> Add section of the config.plist file so that Open Core knows its there.

 ### Editing the OpenCore config.plist file

 Fortunately, this is much simpler than the SSDT file.
 You don't need to adjust the ACPI patch.
 Just apply it as is.

-Open the your config.plist file in a [plist editor](https://github.com/corpnewt/ProperTree) and copy the contents of [this file](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/FixShutdown-Patch.plist) into it.
+Open your config.plist file in a [plist editor](https://github.com/corpnewt/ProperTree) and copy the contents of [the FixShutdown-Patch.plist file](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/FixShutdown-Patch.plist) into it.

+While you have the OpenCore config.plist file open, don't forget to add the FixShutdown-USB-SSDT.aml in the ACPI -> Add section.

 When finished, your config.plist file should look like something like this: